 Here’s your quick guide to accepting a job offer.

-What to look for in your offer letter
+What to keep an eye out for in your offer letter

 If there are certain benefits that are priorities for you but not included, don’t worry—you have some leverage to negotiate for more.

-You might think since you’re just starting the job, you don’t have room to ask for more.
-But the worst they can do is say no, and if you frame your argument strategically, you can end up in a much better position.
+The worst they can do is say no to your requests, and if you frame your argument strategically, you can end up in a much better position.
 If you’re coming from a job that had a select number of better benefits, you’ll have even more of an upper hand.

 Here’s what you should consider when negotiating your job offer: